 Marie Cathillon raised five children on the farm in Le Petit-Courty.
-Her pantry was stocked with wild and cultivated herbs used for cleaning, healing, and seasoning, all without the use of chemicals.
+I imagine Marie’s Pantry stocked with wild and cultivated herbs used for cleaning and seasoning.
+Long before chemicals, eco-friendly housekeeping was the only alternative.

 Soapwort (Wild Sweet William)

-Soapwort, wild sweet William, grows in early summer in the rich, well-drained soil along the edge of the meadow where it is shaded from the strong afternoon sun.
+Early in the summer, you will find Soapwort, wild sweet William.
+Look for it in rich, well-drained soil along the edge of the meadow where it is shaded from the strong afternoon sun.
 The leaves are slightly hairy with flowers forming atop the smooth stem.
-Little fingers appear to reach out from the stem and grab weeds near it in order to reach its full height of three feet.
+Little fingers appear to reach out from the stem and grab weeds near it to reach its full height of three feet.
 Left undisturbed, it can be invasive.
-The prolific pink, sometimes white, flowers burst forth from June to October attracting butterflies and honeybees with its sweet, spicy aroma.
+The prolific pink, sometimes white, flowers burst forth from June to October attracting butterflies and honeybees with their sweet, spicy aroma.
+Learn more…